 Whilst he symbolism of engagement rings, such as those found at https://www.whiteflash.com/engagement-rings/tacori/ are very prominent in today’s society, with people encouraged to spend 2-3 times their monthly salary on an engagement ring, the reality is that you are exchanging a private promise that holds enormous weight between the two of you and is an indicator of your commitment to the external world.

-However, for some reason, the paradigm of many people is that a proposal has to be up the eiffel tower, on a fancy tropical beach, or at the most expensive local restaurant – when in truth, all of these options are just a little cheesy!
-This bring us onto Valentine’s Day, and proposing around this time of year.
+However, for some reason, the paradigm of many people is that a proposal has to be up the Eiffel tower, on a fancy tropical beach, or at the most expensive local restaurant – when in truth, all of these options are just a little cheesy!
+This brings us onto Valentine’s Day and proposing around this time of year.
+Don’t do it!

 Valentine’s Day isn’t a public holiday despite being celebrated in many countries around the world for almost 2,000 years… and whilst many consider Valentine’s Day to be nothing more than a commercially driven affair, its roots are found within ancient religion.